Every autumn, the Moon

 "Harvest Moon" is the name given to the full Moon closest to the Fall equinox, which in 2013 occurs at September 19 at 4:12 am Pacific.

 Usually the Moon rises 50 minutes later each night, but around the Autumnal Equinox, the Moon appears only 30 minutes later.
 This gives the illusion that there's a bright full Moon rising at sunset for several nights in a row.
-Share a free sample 2014 Vedic Moon Sign Forecast.
-Take a look at how the transit of planets will affect your relationship and finances in 2014!
+Share a free sample Personal Astrology Profile.
+What makes you unique?
+Discover a snapshot of the cosmos at your birth and the forces that shape you.

 Before electric lights, farmers once used these extra hours of moonlight to bring in the season's harvest from the fields, and hence the nickname "Harvest Moon."